hughperkins/tf-coriander/README.md

 ### To do

-- kernels should be able to run in parallel, from multiple threads
-- multiple GPU devices
+- fix bugs...
-- convolutions
+- add convolutions
-- rng

 ## Installation